 Find a bunch of lure ideas, rigging suggestions and more tips and techniques in our easy bass fishing how-to guide.
 These tactics will work for largemouth, smallmouth and spotted bass alike.

-These are more types of fish in which a boat will greatly increase your catch rates for much of the year, especially during the hotter and colder months.
+A boat will greatly increase your catch rates of white bass for much of the year, especially during the hotter and colder months.

 During the heat of summer, these fish will go deeper and often out of casting range from shore.
 Your best bet from a boat is to troll using spoons and lipless crankbaits along the creek and river channels at this time of year.